 Other Links Of Interest

 Welcome to the Joseph Kershaw webpage!
 Our chapter was organized on May 18, 1997, in Lugoff, South Carolina.
 We are a varied group of career women, full-time mothers, and retirees who have Revolutionary War patriot ancestors.
-Scheduled meetings are usually the 4th Tuesday of every other month.
+Scheduled meetings are every other month on Saturday.
 We welcome membership inquiries from any woman eighteen years of age and older who believes she may be a descendant of an American Patriot.
 For more information about becoming a member, visit the National Society membership site.

 Who was Joseph Kershaw?